 We work with parents to provide an environment that is safe for all children.
 Working on social development skills is an important part of our curriculum.
 We use positive reinforcement to help build a child's self-confidence.
 Students are accountable for all behavior choices.
 They will have time to reflect on their behavior choices through redirection and discussion.
 Students may be temporarily removed from an activity when necessary for safety issues.
 Parents will be contacted if a continued problem occurs.

 Children may bring in store-bought treats to share for their birthday.
 If you wish to bring treats, please make arrangements with your child's teacher.
 For the safety of all, we are not allowed to distribute homemade or opened packages of food.
 Please check for food allergies in your child's room.

 Please do not send cash.
-If you wish to order, make checks payable to Scholastic.
+If you wish to order, make checks payable to Scholastic or online via Scholastic's website.
+We will give a specific code to use to link to our preschool's order.
 Book orders will be distributed approximately every two months.

 We have lots of fun at the Chapel.
 We have several gatherings throughout the year where we invite parents to join us.
-These events include: Fall Fun Day, Halloween Parade, Christmas Program, Sweetheart Breakfast, Easter Egg Hunt, Mother's Tea, and Spring Picnic.
+These events include: Fall Fun Day, Halloween Parade, Christmas Program, Sweetheart Breakfast, Easter Egg Hunt, Donuts with Dad, Muffins with Mom, and Spring Picnic.